pixiebrix/interview-tests/README.md

 ### Interview Format

+You will be steering/driving.
+Have them guide you through how to fix the problem/do the task.

 - Skill: Can they use the Javascript brick
 - Skill: Can they style a panel with CSS
 - Skill: Can they implement basic error handling for a network request